 Learn more about Michael and his work

 Michael is an Attorney of the High Court of South Africa (with Right of Appearance) and a member of the Legal Practice Council.
 He holds B.A., LL.B. (with Distinction), and LL.M. in Public International Law (with Distinction) degrees from the University of Witwatersrand, and a Certificate in International Trade Regulation from the World Trade Institute, University of Bern.
 Michael is also an Executive M.B.A. candidate at the Graduate School of Business, University of Cape Town.

 Michael focuses on strategic and rights-based advisory, research, and technology development in the areas public law and policy, information rights, data privacy, and emergent technology, with a particular interest in the development and implementation of human rights-related laws at the domestic, regional, and international levels, and on rights-based tools and strategies to achieve public interest outcomes.
 Michael is also a director and co-founder of Power & Associates (2018-), a public interest law firm which works in association with ALT Advisory, and currently acts as an adviser to the International Network of Civil Liberties Organisations (INCLO) in its Protest Rights and Policing thematic area.

-Before forming ALT Advisory, Michael practised public law at the Legal Resources Centre (2012-14; 2015-17), and he clerked at the Constitutional Court of South African (2014, Justice Bess Nkabinde) and the Gauteng Local Division of the High Court, Johannesburg (2011, Justice Kathleen Satchwell).
+Before forming ALT Advisory, Michael practised public law at the Legal Resources Centre (2012-14; 2015-17), and he clerked at the Constitutional Court of South Africa (2014, Justice Bess Nkabinde) and the Gauteng Local Division of the High Court, Johannesburg (2011, Justice Kathleen Satchwell).